somor/chronos/README.md

 When you read the problem the first time, as a developer it looks a very straight forward problem.
 Probably after one minute finishing the problem statement, you really start thinking about the problem and you just realise that you can't remember much about calendars and the mathematics behind them.
-But no fear you must have, there is always Wikipedia to the rescue.
+But there is always Wikipedia to the rescue.

 ## Let's start with System Time